zimxfinance/ZiGX/README.md

-# ZMIX Finance
+# ZiGX By ZimX Finance

-A dual-token DeFi ecosystem featuring a USD-pegged reserve-backed token (ZiGX) and a utility governance token (ZIMX), built on Ethereum with comprehensive security features and transparent Proof-of-Reserve mechanisms.
+ZimX Finance introduces its dual-token DeFi ecosystem featuring a USD-pegged reserve-backed token (ZiGX) and a utility governance token (ZIMX), built on Ethereum with comprehensive security features and transparent Proof-of-Reserve mechanisms.

 ## 🎯 Overview